It's October and that means pumpkin time.

 Halloween Pumpkin - Why the scary Face?

-Now we have already met so many times Halloween and the well-known pumpkin lanterns called, it is about time to ask: What is the point of all this?
+Now we have met so many times Halloween and the well-known pumpkin lanterns called, it is about time to ask: What is the point of all this?

 Try it yourself.
 And if you urgently need to wash your hands after work, we recommend the brand new hand soap with a delicious pumpkin scent from Stonewall Kitchen: